 RS-311b: Culture Lab Excursions, seminars, and other out-of-the-classroom experiences at locations of historical, cultural, or other interest.
 See full description here.

-SS-4??: Mainstream Courses Students with advanced Russian skills may optionally enrol in courses in history, literature, environmental sciences, and other subjects.
+RS-4XX: Mainstream Courses Students with advanced Russian skills may optionally enrol in courses in history, literature, environmental sciences, and other subjects.
 These are taught in Russian and attended by Russian students as part of their degree programs.
 The list of available courses is most often not available until just before the start of the semester (after your arrival to Russia).
+These classes replace language study hours hour for hour.
 Academic Hours: Varies; Course optional

-SS-302 Research Project Available only to second semester students Conduct field or archival research in Irkutsk area on subject of your choice.
+RS-352 Research Project Available only to second semester students Conduct field or archival research in Irkutsk area on subject of your choice.
 Students will submit a project proposal in advance, which will be discussed with SRAS staff to hone its methodology and focus.
-The project must result in a paper of at least 15 pages, to be delivered in final form no later than 45 days after the program ends.
-Final grades for this course are not given until the paper is turned in and evaluated.
+The project must result in a paper of at least 15 pages.
 Academic Hours: Dependent on Individual Project

 *Prerequisites: Overall GPA of 2.5 and 3.0 in major.
 Previous Russian language study not required.
 400-level courses require advanced knowledge of Russian.